mkuthan/mkuthan.github.io/_posts/2022-04-02-gcp-finops.md

 As you can see, a lot of logs come from the Dataproc ephemeral clusters.
 The logging from the cluster [may be enabled or disabled](https://cloud.google.com/dataproc/docs/guides/logging), nothing in between.
 The best thing you can do is to apply [exclusion filters](https://cloud.google.com/logging/docs/routing/overview#exclusions) on the log router.
-Filtered logs are not counted in the billings.
+Filtered logs aren't counted in the billings.

 If you have any other practices for shared infrastructure cost optimizations, let me know in the comments.
 {: .notice--info}

 ## Summary

-I fully realize that FinOps discipline is not easy to adopt for data engineers.
+I fully realize that FinOps discipline isn't easy to adopt for data engineers.
 Finally, we would like to develop data pipelines, not to think about billings, budgets and overspending.

 But in the public cloud era there is no choice, you have to monitor costs of the data pipelines in exactly the same way as you monitor overall health, latency or throughput.